Nariño, ColombiaPartnered with Stumptown

 1850-2000 MetersOn Our Menu

-The Abades cooperative represents 240 smallholder producers in Nariño, who are organized into nine geographic subgroups.
+Federación Abades represents over 200 smallholder producers in Nariño, who are organized into nine geographic subgroups.

 Nariño is the southernmost department in Colombia, bordering Ecuador.
 It is an incredible coffee landscape, with ideal growing conditions and impressive elevations.
-Abades represents 240 smallholder producers, who are organized into nine geographic subgroups.
+Abades represents over 200 smallholder producers, who are organized into nine geographic subgroups.
 Most coffee farmers in this region have less than one hectare of land.

 As the exporter partner for these coffees, Caravela provides quality control and agronomy training to this relatively young cooperative.
 While it existed, the Borderlands project had focused heavily on proper measurement and metric reporting from the beginning.
 One amazing metric shared was that farmers incomes increased 46% from the start of the project in 2011.
 Many producers expressed that the most significant success of the project was not the increased incomes, but the friendships and trust they’d been able to build in their communities.